agilepathway/label-checker/CONTRIBUTING.md

 If you are a maintainer, and you want to run the integration tests locally, you will need to set the `INPUT_REPO_TOKEN` environment variable, e.g. if using a VS Code Codespace you can run:

 `INPUT_REPO_TOKEN=$GITHUB_TOKEN go test -integration -v .`

+You can also run the integration tests locally in GitHub Enterprise Cloud mode:

+`INPUT_REPO_TOKEN=$GITHUB_TOKEN go test -integration -enterprise-cloud -v .`

+(we can't run the integration tests in GitHub Enterprise Server mode as that would require having a real GitHub Enterprise Server, which would be expensive in time and money to maintain)

 ## Updating dependencies